 Experience the beauty of the past and of the future

 At any time of year in Piedmont you can enjoy the UNESCO-listed baroque architectural masterpieces, the villages and the lively cities of art.
 Discover villas, castles and gardens and a widespread wealth of contemporary art.
 Autumn here is rich with exhibitions and museums, with the crowning glories being Artissima, the international contemporary art fair, and the Luci d’Artista light festival.

-Spirit.
-Slowness regenerates and spring is renewal, ideal for reconnecting with yourself.
-In Piedmont you can find spirituality and history by going along the paths of the Sacred Mountains or the Via Francigena, the Sindonic and Romanesque Paths or the Jewish art itineraries; the Alta Via dei Walser or the path of the Glorious Repatriation of the Waldensians.
+The autumn season is ideal for reconnecting with yourself.
+In Piedmont you can find spirituality and history, by walking the paths of the Sacred Mountains or the routes of Via Francigena, visiting the Sacra di San Michele a monument and symbol of the Region or by walking on the Holy Shroud Paths, the Romanesque Routes, the Jewish art itineraries and the path of the Glorious Repatriation of the Waldensians.

 Did you know that Piedmont is home to many linguistic and cultural minorities?
 The Occitans in the 12 valleys between Alta Val Susa and Monregalese, the Franco-Provencals between Alto Canavese, Valli di Lanzo and lower Valle di Susa, the French-speaking natives of 19 Municipalities in the Province of Turin and the German-speaking Walser in Valsesia and in Verbano Cusio Ossola.
 Autumn is the perfect opportunity to discover the mountain architectures and ethnographic museums at your own pace.